Best Bass Sound

 Monitoring: Make sure your speakers are flat – meaning there are no eq curves, additional frequencies added so that what you hear is what you get.
 This makes sure your translation from system to system is accurate.

-The Mixing Room: Because of technology, the room doesn’t matter anymore.
+The Mixing Room: Because of technology, the room doesn’t matter anymore – and this is why..
 If you are using nearfield or loud speakers, listen to mixes at conversation level.
-This will keep your ears fresh for longer periods of time and will yield accurate results faster.
+The sound will not bounce off the walls and give you an inaccurate misrepresentation.
+This will also keep your ears fresh for longer periods of time and will yield accurate results faster.

-Bass Sounds: Using presets or building your own bass patches doesn’t matter.
-The important result is that the bass preset goes ‘WOW’ when you hear it.
+Bass Sounds: Using presets or building your own bass patches doesn’t matter as much as that your bass sound goes ‘WOW’ when you hear it.
 Either the bass will be a sub bass sound or a punchy sound.
 How do you tell?
 Frequency range.
 Sub bass sounds are in the 30hz to 100hz.
 Punchy bass can be between 80hz to 120hz.
 Once you choose which type of bass sound, you can get into the sound design of the patch.
 Depending on what hardware or software unit you’re using, start with the Attack, Decay, Sustain, Release settings to adjust the tone and depth.

 Now add the bass in with your beat then further design it in the pocket of the beat.
 After you have the general setting, now play with the other knobs of modulation, effects, oscillators, filters, etc. – just play your way into a great sound.